 In 2006, the nationally threatened plains mouse was first caught inside the reserve.
 Since then, numbers of plains mice inside the reserve have increased and it is frequently seen during spotlighting surveys.
 The dramatic increase in rodents inside the reserve is due to freedom from predation, and more food.
 There was little difference between the abundance of native rodents inside the reserve and the control (where reintroduced species were absent).
 This suggests that competition between native rodents and reintroduced species is minimal.

-Numbers of the introduced house mice have not increased inside the reserve.
+Numbers of the introduced house mouse have not increased inside the reserve.
 This suggests that within the reserve native rodents may be out-competing the non-native house mice.

-In complete contrast to the mammals, reptile abundance and diversity in the reserve has actually decreased.
-This was particularly the case for small gecko species such as the beaked gecko and the crowned gecko, and for some smaller skinks such as the southern sand slider.
+In contrast to the mammal fauna, reptile abundance and diversity in the reserve has changed, and in some cases, decreased.
+This was the case for small gecko species such as the beaked gecko and the crowned gecko, and for some smaller skinks such as the southern sand slider.

 Small lizards like this sand slider (Lerista labialis) have declined inside the predator-proof fence.

-The reduction in reptiles is thought to be influenced by an increase in sand goannas.
-They have increased significantly inside the reserve following the removal of feral cats and foxes.
-Sand goannas are important predators of small reptiles and may suppress numbers of small reptiles within the reserve (see here).
+The reduction in reptiles is thought to be influenced by an increase in sand goannas and likely also from predation by bilbies.
+Sand goannas have increased significantly inside the reserve following the removal of feral cats and foxes.
+These large reptilian predators are important predators of small reptiles and may suppress numbers of small reptiles within the reserve (see here).